ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 • M25.562: Pain in left knee.
 Use when the record documents left-sided knee pain and no underlying diagnosis is confirmed.

-• Bilateral knee pain: report M25.561 and M25.562 together.
-There's no single bilateral knee pain code.
+• Bilateral knee pain: Report M25.561 and M25.562 together.
+No single bilateral knee pain code exists.

 M25.561: ICD-10 Code for Right Knee Pain